Skip to main content

 • Li-Fraumeni syndrome, a rare genetic disorder that makes a person likely to develop cancer at some point in their life

-• Neurofibromatosis, a condition that causes tumors to grow on nerve tissue
+• Neurofibromatosis type 1, a congenital (present at birth) condition that may cause tumors to grow on nerve tissue

 • Beckwith-Wiedemann syndrome, a congenital (present at birth) disorder that can cause too much growth in the body, including the internal organs